tuanndd/ansible-code-scanning/README.md

 ansible-playbook install.yml
 ```

-As a result, you get STATS tools installed in default $HOME/sast directory.
+As a result, you get SAST tools installed in default $HOME/sast directory.

 ## Step 3: Run code scanning on source code